 The Regulatory Group, Inc., first compiled this document for its training courses more than 35 years ago.
 It is frequently amended and revised to stay current with the developments in the Federal regulatory process.
-In the past, editing support for this glossary has been provided by Professor Jeffrey Lubbers of the Washington College of Law, American University, and author of A Comprehensive Guide to Federal Agency Rulemaking (ABA 2018).
+In the past, editing support for this glossary has been provided by Professor Jeffrey Lubbers of the Washington College of Law, American University, author of A Comprehensive Guide to Federal Agency Rulemaking (ABA 2018).

 TRG’s Regulatory Glossary is copyright protected.
 Copyright 2022, All Rights Reserved.